 Procrastination is the act of putting off until tomorrow what should be done today.
 80 to 95 percent of university students regularly procrastinate, and almost half of graduate students report that they always or almost always put off writing their papers.
 Procrastination is a common illness that can have disastrous consequences.
 Those of us who practice it are well aware of its drawbacks.
 So why do we continue to procrastinate?
-In this post, I explain how we often procrastinate for fear of failure and perfectionism (you can also check my previous posts on procrastination here and here).

 A story of failure